“You’re going to love the January Daring Bakers Challenge.”.

 The January 2011 Daring Bakers’ challenge was hosted by Astheroshe of the blog accro.
 She chose to challenge everyone to make a Biscuit Joconde Imprime to wrap around an Entremet dessert.

 Okay, let’s go back a little further.
 Once a year (I think), the Food Network televises the World Pastry Championship.
 I watch in awe as tall toque topped teams of pastry chefs, from many different countries, compete to hold this dubious distinction and honor.
 From the individual chocolates (bonbons and pralines) and plated desserts, to the sugar sculptures and chocolate showpieces, it’s all pretty amazing, but there’s one round that always captivates me – the entremet.

 A compilation of two of the three joconde imprimes I made.
-Obviously, number three (bottom left) was the only one salvageable, the ‘wooden spoon’ boring one.
+Obviously, number three (bottom right) was the only one salvageable, the ‘wooden spoon’ boring one.

 Salted Peanut Dacquoise

 Now, could I make an entremet that comes even a little, itty bit close to those?
 Probably not, as my kitchen isn’t equipped with any electric spray guns, and I’m not equipped with those kinds of skills, but, I do have acetate and chocolate transfer sheets!
 It’s like playing grown-up when you’re a child – I was going to the land of make-believe to take on the role of a French pastry chef.
 Oui Oui!